 Lack of valid execution

-This refers to the legality of a will surrounding it being signed.
-A will must be signed in the presence of at least two witnesses and signed by the testator themselves (the person leaving the will).
-If you have reason to believe this is not the case, then you have grounds to contest the legality of the will.
+This refers to the legality of a will and its signing.
+A will requires the signatures/presence of at least two witnesses and the signature of the testator themselves.
+If you think this isn’t the case, then you have grounds to contest the legality of the will.

 Fraudulent or Forged wills

 Fraudulent wills can occur in a number of circumstances.
-For example, if someone wrote the will on behalf of your deceased loved one and decided to write themselves into it, this would be fraud.
-Alternatively, if someone spoke to the deceased as they wrote the will and persuaded them to leave someone out or write themselves in, this too would be fraud and make the will invalid when contested.
+For example, say that someone writes the will on their behalf and subsequently wrote themselves into it.
+This would be a fraudulent activity.
+Alternatively, if someone spoke to the deceased as they wrote the will.
+In turn, they persuade them to leave someone out or write themselves in.
+That, too, would be a fraud and make the will invalid upon contestation.